pb-dot/FTS/README.md

    -  Make a "Demo" folder at same level at build folder and keep the files for transfer here
    -  Then do cd ./build
    -  ./server_exe <Server_Port>

+## Distribution Using Debian Package :-

+1. Download the FTS.deb from here
+2. sudo apt install ./FTS.deb #to install
+3. sudo apt purge  FTS #to uninstall
+4. Package Downloaded and Setup at /opt/FTS check Readme_User.md there